Rucete ✏ Campbell Biology In a Nutshell

 Natural Selection

-• Example: DDT resistance allele in fruit flies (Drosophila melanogaster) was rare initially but increased after extensive pesticide use.
+- Example: DDT resistance in fruit flies (Drosophila melanogaster) increased after pesticide use.

 Genetic Drift

-• Genetic drift describes random fluctuations in allele frequencies due to chance events, especially impactful in small populations.
+- Genetic drift describes random changes in allele frequencies, especially in small populations.

 Two forms of genetic drift:

-• Example: High frequency of blindness allele on Tristan da Cunha island due to a founding colonist carrying the allele.
+- Example: High frequency of blindness allele on Tristan da Cunha island.

-• Survivors may not represent original allele frequencies, reducing genetic variation.
+- Survivors may not represent original allele frequencies.

-• Example: Greater prairie chickens in Illinois experienced severe genetic drift, reducing genetic variation and reproductive success.
+- Example: Prairie chickens in Illinois suffered genetic drift, reducing fertility and diversity.

 Gene Flow